reetika123singh/DC-motor-speed-current-control/README.md

 3. **Inner current loop:** PI controller (P = 0.5, I = 5) compares the (limited) current command against sensed motor current and drives the H-Bridge PWM input.
 4. **Plant:** An averaged H-Bridge model (12V, 10kHz) driving a Simscape DC Motor model (Ra = 2Ω, La = 1mH, Kv = 0.0072 V/rpm, J = 1e-5 kg·m²), with feedback from a Current Sensor (inner loop) and an Ideal Rotational Motion Sensor (outer loop, converted from rad/s to RPM).

-This cascade structure is a standard technique for motor drives: the fast inner current loop protects the motor/driver from overcurrent and improves disturbance rejection, while the slower outer loop handles the actual speed tracking.

 ## Repository Structure